f-ds/f-ds.github.io/_posts/2016-06-18-create-and-publish-vector-data-from-scratch.markdown

 * Why should I learn how to do it from scratch?
 * Why should I have to deal with GIS software and Linux instead of simply use an online map maker?

-Well, try to bring out the best from mapbox and cartodb but if after that you still need more control over the overall map creation or simply you want to avoid fees... check this post out!
+Well, try to bring out the best from **Mapbox** and **CARTO** but if after that you still need more control over the overall map creation or simply you want to avoid fees... check this post out!

 ##The whole process in 3 steps